visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

-For many people, mention the word ‘literacy’ and an image of a library filled with dusty books is conjured up.
-This is not surprising given the importance the written word has played in all our lives, especially those of us who are too old to be considered ‘digital natives’.
+For many people, the word ‘literacy’ conjures up an image of a library filled with dusty books.
+This is unsurprising given the importance the written word has played in all our lives, especially those of us who are too old to be considered ‘digital natives’.

-Despite the primacy of the written word in our schools, it is not the only means of widely sharing our thoughts and ideas.
-In this age of the internet especially, we are constantly bombarded with images – both static and moving.
+Despite the importance of the written word in our schools, it is not the only means of widely sharing our thoughts and ideas.
+We are constantly bombarded with static and moving images in this Internet age.
 It is more essential than ever that our students develop the necessary visual literacy skills to navigate this image-intense world we all inhabit.

-In this article, we will look at some approaches to help you come up with activities to use visual texts and teach visual literacy in the classroom.
-We will also suggest some fun and meaningful activities you can use with your students today.
+In this article, we will examine some approaches to help you devise activities using visual texts and teaching visual literacy in the classroom.
+We will also suggest fun and meaningful activities you can use with your students today.

-Firstly, however, we need to get to grips with exactly what we mean when we use the term ‘visual literacy’.
-As a general working definition, we can think of the term as referring to interpreting and creating visual images.
-As with other types of literacy, visual literacy is about communication and interaction and while it has much in common with those other forms of literacy, it has some unique aspects of its own that students will need to explore specifically.
+Firstly, however, we need to get to grips with precisely what we mean when we use the term ‘visual literacy’.
+We can consider the term as a general working definition referring to interpreting and creating visual images.
+Visual literacy is about communication and interaction, as with other types of literacy.
+While it has much in common with those other forms of literacy, it has some unique aspects that students will need to explore specifically.

-The basic definition of visual literacy is the ability to read, write and create visual images.
-Both static and moving.
-It is a concept that relates to art and design but it also has much wider applications.
+The basic definition of visual literacy is the ability to read, write and create static and moving visual images.
+This concept relates to art and design but has much broader applications.
 Visual literacy is about language, communication and interaction.
 Visual media is a linguistic tool with which we communicate, exchange ideas and navigate our highly visual digital world.

-The term was first coined in 1969 by John Debes, who was the founder of the International Visual Literacy Association:
+The term was first coined in 1969 by John Debes, who founded the International Visual Literacy Association:

 FILM, CINEMA, MOVIES ALL CONSTITUTE A VISUAL TEXT